Table of Contents

 The Section 8 Housing Choice Voucher program, administered by HUD and local public housing agencies.
 Section 8 helps millions of people across the country.
 Designed to help low income, disabled, and elderly households find safe places to live, the Section 8 HCV program insists on compliance with specific regulations.
 These rules protect the integrity of the housing choice voucher program and ensure that those who need assistance can get the help they need.

-10 Rules That Section 8 Tenants Must Follow
+10 Rules For Tenants to Follow

 There are several specific rules a public housing authority may have in place, including any of the following: